SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 •	Code is also structured to fully leverage the object oriented programming techniques.

-•	We have used JSON and other newer technologies where possible.
+•	JSON and other newer technologies have been used whenever possible.

 Project status
 ---------------